ggroce/react-nav-template/README.md

 # react-sidebar-starter
-Handy React responsive clean starter, that includes a sidebar, header, and footer, with react-router-dom.
+Handy React responsive clean starter, that includes a sidebar, header, and footer, with a react-router-dom implementation that tracks history.